jerinphilip/tagtransfer/README.md

 ## Instructions to setup

 ### Python-bindings via lemonade

-*Note*: The following is no longer necessary after additions to `requirements.txt`.

 Build bergamot python module with bindings to the C++ library from [lemonade](https://github.com/jerinphilip/lemonade).
 The library has to be